pixelastic/norska/modules/docs/src/theme-docs.md

 logo/title, you might have to adjust it.
 Have a look [at the theme file][1] for inspiration.

+[The noun project][4] is a great ressource for finding simple SVG icons to use, and [this CodePen][5] can help in removing the whitespace around the actual icon.

 ### Sidebar

 Create a `./src/_data/theme.js` file to define the links of your sidebar.
 The